 Students who already have a bachelor’s degree are admitted without regard to completion of high-school subject areas, and are not required to make up deficiencies.

-A student is deficient in foreign language if s/he lacks the University admission requirement of two units (years) of one world language from high school.
-Occasionally freshmen and/or transfer students with a world language deficiency are accepted to the University by special petition on Admissions and Graduation Committee.
+A student is deficient in foreign language if they lack the University admission requirement of two units (years) of one world language from high school.
+Occasionally freshmen and/or transfer students with a world language deficiency are accepted to the University.
 According to University policy, these students are responsible for removing the high school deficiency, as soon as possible upon matriculation, by successful completion of courses through the second quarter of a foreign language.

 Back to top